Connect with others who understand.

 People with secondary narcolepsy may also exhibit signs of neurological damage, including:

-• Loss of peripheral vision (also called visual field cuts)
+• Loss of peripheral vision

 • Memory problems

-• Symptoms of pituitary gland dysfunction (including headaches, fatigue, vision problems, and dizziness)
+• Symptoms of pituitary gland dysfunction, including headaches, fatigue, vision problems, and dizziness

 Treating Narcolepsy

 The focus of treatment for all types of narcolepsy is managing symptoms.
 Treatment will depend on your narcolepsy type, particularly whether or not you experience cataplexy.
-The following lifestyle measures and treatment options may help people with narcolepsy manage symptoms and improve quality of life:
+The following lifestyle measures and treatment options may help people with narcolepsy manage symptoms and improve their quality of life:

 • Scheduling regular naps